It's very easy to join an Aiki Kai Australia dojo.

 You cannot train if you are not a financial member, this is to do with legal indemnity cover, but we do try to give you plenty of opportunity to see if you like Aikido before becoming a full member.
 Ask at your local dojo.
 National membership fees cover things like legal indemnity insurance, so both you and the organisation are protected should a litigation occur, essential in today's world.
 The fees also cover necessary national administrative costs to maintain services to the members, like this website for instance and funding national instruction.

 How to join

-Once you've observed a class and think Aikido is for you, on the right is a blue button which will take you to our New Member Application forms, when you complete it you are becoming a member of Aiki Kai Australia as well as registering to be a student of The Sugano Foundation.
+Once you've observed a class and think Aikido is for you, on the right, at the top, is a orange/green button which will take you to our New Member Application forms, when you complete it you are becoming a member of Aiki Kai Australia as well as registering to be a student of The Sugano Foundation.
 The association is our legal body and the Foundation maintains the 'quality control' of our training.

 If you are filling out the paper version, complete Sections 1 & 2 of the Membership Application form and take it with you to the dojo when you are about to have your first lesson on the mat.
 Your instructor will tell you what to do from there.

 We hope you enjoy training Aikido with us!

 Account Name: Aiki Kai (Australia) National Aikido Australia Inc,